Foods to balance pitta digestion

 The best oils for Pitta are olive, sunflower and coconut oil, as well as ghee or unsalted butter.
 Avoid fried and greasy foods and low-quality oils

-Favour the milder spices such as fresh The benefits of ginger and how we source it The health benefits of fennel, coriander, The amazing benefits of turmeric, and small amounts of black pepper.
+Favour the milder spices such as fresh ginger, fennel, coriander, turmeric, and small amounts of black pepper.
 Some key cooling and calming herbs you can use to help balance your strong digestion are coriander, and mint.
 You can use these herbs liberally in your cooking and as cooling garnishes

 Favour all the sweet fruits but avoid the sour tasting ones such as oranges, grapefruits and pineapples.
 Lemon and lime are fine in moderation

 Limit your intake of stimulants such as alcohol, coffee.
 Instead, drink cool drinks and minty, refreshing herbal teas.
-Mint Refresh was formulated with pitta dosha in mind to calm and soothe digestion
+Pukka’s Mint Refresh blend was formulated with pitta dosha in mind to calm and soothe digestion